 Cartagena is a large city seaport on the northern coast of Colombia.
-Founded in 1533 and named after the port of Cartagena in Spain‘s Murcia region, it was a major center of early Spanish settlement in the Americas, and continues to be an economic hub as well as a popular tourist destination.
+Founded in 1533 and named after the port of Cartagena in Spain‘s Murcia region, it was a major centre of early Spanish settlement in the Americas and continues to be an economic hub as well as a popular tourist destination.

 Cartagena‘s 500-hundred year-old coral stone forts and great parts of its walled city are admirably intact and represent some of the finest examples of civil and military architecture of the Spanish colonial times.
 Cartagena‘s main attraction is its historic old town surrounded by the city wall.
-Main entrance is the Clock Tower Building.
-The walled city includes the neighbourhoods Centro, San Diego, Getseman and the modern part La Matuna.
+The main entrance is the Clock Tower Building.
+The walled city includes the neighbourhoods Centro, San Diego, Gethsemane and the modern part La Matuna.
 The oldest part of Cartagena is around Plaza Trinidad in Getseman.

-Day tours from Cartagena include boat transportation, lunch and refreshments, boat trips to nearby secluded white sand beaches, and amenities to be enjoyed.
+Day tours from Cartagena include boat transportation, lunch and refreshments, boat trips to near by secluded white sand beaches, and amenities to be enjoyed.
 Several agents arrange boat tours to Islas del Rosario.
 A set of small islands out of the coast.
-Usually the tour include lunch, a visit to an aquarium and a few hours at Playa Blanca.
+Usually, the tour includes lunch, a visit to an aquarium and a few hours at Playa Blanca.
 If you buy your tour at one of the street vendors, don’t pay in advance, preferably pay part or all at return in Cartagena.

 I can’t help but remember so many good times in Cartagena, it left feeling I had a complete holiday, from culture, adventure, history, and most importantly, tons of fun.